greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_java.html.md

     The file `examples.jar` is installed when you install the PL/Java extension package with the `gppkg` utility.

-    **Note:** If you install JAR files in a directory other than `$GPHOME/lib/postgresql/java/`, you must specify the absolute path to the JAR file.
+    > **Note** If you install JAR files in a directory other than `$GPHOME/lib/postgresql/java/`, you must specify the absolute path to the JAR file.
 Each JAR file must be in the same location on all Greenplum Database hosts.
 For more information about specifying the location of JAR files, see the information about the `pljava_classpath` server configuration parameter in the *Greenplum Database Reference Guide*.

 4. Reload the `postgresql.conf` file.